newnetdev/NetworkToCode-Class/labs/Python_Lab_10_Modularizing_Python_Script.md

 ## Lab 10 - Modularizing A Python Script

 In the last lab, you built a script that prints interface configurations.
-In this lab, you will write a script that achieves the same end goal, however you will now use of Python functions creating more usable code.
+In this lab, you will write a script that achieves the same goal, however you will now use Python functions creating more modular code.

-Writing code using a modular approach helps break down a monolithic, inflexible script into a flexible, easy to read and  manage one.
+Writing code using a modular approach helps break down a monolithic, inflexible script into a more flexible and easy to read script.

 ### Task 1 - Printing interface configuration using functions